vlandham/captain_z/backstory.md

 Current residents of Dr. Star's school.
 3 of them: Orion, Nova, and Lucy (stars!).
 Lucy is the youngest at 5.

 Nova and Orion are brother and sister.
 Nova is older, I think 9.
 Orion is 8.
 Something like that.
+They end up going with Captain Z to become adventurer sailors at the end of the book.